 Laird & Company's story goes all the way back to 1698 when William Laird starting distilling apples to make apple brandy, a drink called applejack.
 The distillery received License No. 1 from the U.S. Department of the Treasury in 1780.
 Laird has a rectifier and blender license from the New Jersey Division of Alcoholic Beverage Contro.

 In 1851 expanded commercial production of Applejack began.
 In the early 1900’s, sixth generation Joseph T. Laird, Jr. faced Prohibition.
 He kept the company in operation by producing other apple products, such as sweet cyder and applesauce.
 Joseph’s son’s John Evans and Joseph T. Laird, III continued to produce non-alcoholic products until 1933, when Laird & Company was granted a federal license under the Prohibition Act to produce Apple Brandy for “medicinal purposes”.
 This allowed the Laird brothers to re-open the distillery.

 Note: Some claim Buffalo Trace distillery in Frankfort, Kentucky is the oldest distillery in America.
-However that is not accurate.
-Stagg Distillery, the present-day Buffalo Trace Distillery wasn't built until 1857, six years after the current Laird & Company distillery stands today.
-In addition Buffalo Trace first began distilling at its current location in 1775 compared to Laird & Company that first began distilling at its current location in 1717.
-Using either benchmark Laird & Company comes out on top as America's oldest distillery.
+However that is not quite accurate.
+The present-day Buffalo Trace Distillery building wasn't built until 1858, nine years after the present-day Laird & Company distillery building which was built in 1849.
+In addition, Buffalo Trace first began distilling at its original site in 1775 whereas Laird & Company first began distilling at its original site in 1717.
+Using either benchmark, Laird & Company comes out on top as America's oldest distillery.